 - Rural Spanish-Speaking Clinics

 In rural medicine Family Medicine Physicians are an integral part of hospital medicine.
 They often cover the inpatient service, ED, and obstetrics.
-It is not unheard of for the medical director of some small rural hospitals to be a Family Physician.

 The 2-week outpatient portion is at the Health West ISU Family Medicine Clinic.
-This provides a rich Community Health Center experience, which, in addition to excellent clinical care learning, can include obstetrics, nursing home care, sports medicine, infectious disease, off-site rural Spanish-speaking clinics, and other community sites.
+This provides a rich Community Health Center experience, which, in addition to excellent clinical care learning, can include obstetrics, nursing home care, sports medicine, infectious disease, off-site rural Spanish-speaking clinics and other community sites.

 GOALS AND OBJECTIVES